mertcaliskan01/crudapp-nodejs-mongodb-todo-api/README.md

-cors -  provides Express middleware to enable CORS with various options. nodemon - automatically restarting application express-async-errors - error handling
+cors -  provides Express middleware to enable CORS with various options. nodemon - automatically restarting application express-async-errors - error handling mocha - Simple, flexible, fun JavaScript test framework for Node.js & The Browser jest - Jest is a framework for testing JavaScript code.
+Unit testing is the main usage of it. supertest - Using Supertest, we can test endpoints and routes on HTTP servers.

+TEST - npm test
 RUN - npm run dev